ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/use-low-level-commands.java.markdown

-#How to Use Low-Level Commands
+# Client API : How to Use Low-Level Commands

 Low-level commands are the mechanism that [Operations](../../client-api/operations/what-are-operations) are built on top of.
 When performing an operation, there is an underlying low-level command that is in charge of sending the appropriate request to the server